Ogamdi433/LITA_-CAPSTONE_PROJECT_2/README.md

 ![popular sub type](https://github.com/user-attachments/assets/52b2016c-f00f-48cf-8b37-28c84e187913)

-Given the explanation of this table above, the popular subscription type is BASIC because it has the hihest number of subscribers.
+Given the explanation of this table above, the popular subscription type is BASIC because it has the highest number of subscribers.